aldefouw/redcap-api-transfer/README.md

 ## Installing RVM & Ruby

 If you already have an RVM and Ruby environment established, you can safely skip this step.
+However, I still recommend that you create a Gemset to manage your gem dependencies.

 RVM is a command-line tool that allows you to easily manage several versions of Ruby and Gemsets.